dotnetdiva/Refactoring-To-SOLID-Pluralsight/README.md

 # Refactoring-To-SOLID-Pluralsight

-Resources for my Pluralsight course on Refactoring to SOLID C#.
+Cloned from ardalis for taking the course in Pluralsight Resources for my Pluralsight course on Refactoring to SOLID C#.

 [Watch the Course Now](#) | [More Courses by Steve](https://app.pluralsight.com/profile/author/steve-smith)